Six power pilferers arrested

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 GUJRANWALA: Farooq Ganj Gepco sub-division Tuesday arrested six persons over electricity theft and served them detection bills of above 40,000 units.
-SDO Waseem Abbas Bukhari said that their inspection team had arrested a gang busy supplying electricity to other people through a special wire system.
+SDO Waseem Abbas Bukhari said that their inspection team had arrested a gang involved in electricity theft.
+They were allegedly busy supplying electricity to other people through a special wire system.

 GUJRANWALA: Farooq Ganj Gepco sub-division Tuesday arrested six persons over electricity theft and served them detection bills of above 40,000 units.
-SDO Waseem Abbas Bukhari said that their inspection team had arrested a gang busy supplying electricity to other people through a special wire system.
+SDO Waseem Abbas Bukhari said that their inspection team had arrested a gang involved in electricity theft.
+They were allegedly busy supplying electricity to other people through a special wire system.